rudra012/crudl-example-django/README.md

     $ python manage.py runserver
     ```

-Now you can open your browser and go to ``http://localhost:8000/crudl-rest/`` and login with one of the superusers.
+Open your browser and go to ``http://localhost:8000/crudl-rest/`` and login with one of the users.
-You have now 3 superusers (patrick, axel, vaclav) with pw "crudl" for each one.
+You have 3 users (patrick, axel, vaclav) with password "crudl" for each one.

 Install crudl-admin (REST)
 --------------------------